Bungie, the renowned developer behind the popular FPS franchise Destiny, recently underwent another round of layoffs.

 What Does This Mean for Destiny’s Future?

-According to reports, Bungie is maintaining ongoing support for Destiny 2 but is not dropping any big annual expansion as it did before.
+According to reports, Bungie is maintaining ongoing support for Destiny 2 but not dropping any big annual expansion as they did before.
 It looks like they were hit hard by the critical failure of last year’s Lightfall expansion.

 They plan to shift to smaller, more frequent content drops, similar to the “Beyond Light” update from 2020.
 These updates are expected to be free for all players and aim to explore new characters and worlds within the game’s lore.

-This will help retain the interest of the hardcore player base, as the player concurrent numbers are now substantially low a few weeks after the Final Shape launch.
+This will help retain the interest of the hardcore player base, as the player concurrent numbers are now substantially low a few weeks after the Final Shape.
 Small updates might bring back these user retentions.

 Additionally, Bungie is working on several incubation projects, including one with its parent company Sony, to help them in game development.